In this article, we will learn how to enable password-less login on Linux using ssh key.

 - Change the permissions of the ~/.ssh/authorized_keys file and ~/.ssh using the following command on the server-side.

-We can use these three commands to copy the public key to the remote server and change permission.
+If you can not install this command, you can use the following three commands to copy the public key to the remote server and change permission manually.

 cat ~/.ssh/id_rsa.pub | ssh user@ssh-server.example.com “cat >> ~/.ssh/authorized_keys”